ansible-community/ansible-vault/README.md

 installation, including filesystem structure and example configuration.

-It can also bootstrap a minimal development or evaluation server or HA Consul-backed cluster in a Vagrant and VirtualBox based environment.
+It can also bootstrap a minimal development or evaluation server or HA Consul-backed cluster in a Vagrant based environment.
 See [README_VAGRANT.md](https://github.com/ansible-community/ansible-vault/blob/master/examples/README_VAGRANT.md) and the associated [Vagrantfile](https://github.com/ansible-community/ansible-vault/blob/master/examples/Vagrantfile) for more details about the developer mode setup.

 ## Installation